 HighScope is a method developed in America in a study called the `Perry Preschool Study´carried out from 1962-1967 and the HighScope Study through age 40 (2005).
 The system was proven to postively encourage independant learning skills, team building skills and a postive influence on long term education.
-In brief the child plans their own sesion from the activities in the environment, (how they do this is age related and the information is in the groups section), the children can and do change their mind and this is fine as it re-inforce the descion making progress .This choosing has two main functions re-inforcincg childrens decision making skills which are vital to early learninig and allowing children to learn in their own style.
+In brief the child plans their own sesion from the activities set out in the environment, (how they do this is age related and the information is in the groups section), the children can and do change their mind and this is fine as it re-inforce the descion making progress .This choosing has two main functions re-inforcincg childrens decision making skills which are vital to early learninig and allowing children to learn in their own style.
 It also helps children understand they have an impact on their world.

 the areas that should be available are: